A strong waxing client base is not only essential for a reliable revenue, but can make your customers feel like part of a family.

 When performing wax treatments day in, day out, it can become easy for therapists to slip into bad routines.
 In such a competitive field, this is enough to drive those customers away to your local competitors.

 Reviewing and updating your processes is key if you want clients to return time and time again.
-We speak with the industry’s leading waxers to find out their trade secrets on keeping clients committed to your salon, from reward systems and extra touches, to the right communication, and round-up the best products to help you deliver a first-class service.
+We speak with some of the industry’s leading waxers to find out their trade secrets on keeping clients committed to your salon, from reward systems and extra touches, to the right communication, and round-up the best products to help you deliver a first-class service.

 “Don’t forget to do a full consultation with your clients every treatment.
 Has their medication changed?
 Are they using skincare containing retinol or a high level of vitamin A, which can make the skin thinner and more sensitive?
 Are they allergic to sticking plasters, pine or tree nuts such as macadamia, hazelnut, shea butter or cacao?”, advises Tracey Smith, founder and director of Ashmira Botanica.